-When I left off in my last update, the countertops had just been installed.
+When I left off in the last update, the countertops had just been installed.
 Now you can really see how wonderful they look.
 The bank of cabinets across the back wall is permanently installed and the cabinets and countertops match what we have throughout our home.

 Yesterday, I took down all of my little deer and trees.
 I also put away all my Christmas crafting supplies.
 I debated on whether or not to get some cute Valentine décor replacements, but opted to store more of my albums and other supplies instead.
 I was worried it would start to feel crowded and uninspiring if I kept piling in more stuff.
 It turned out quite well though.